Atrociously/stilts/book/src/intro.md

 link to a proper explanation of that topic.
 The goal of this is to keep this book simple and straightforward to read, there should be little to no fluff outside of this page.

-### Assumtions About You, The Reader
+### Assumptions About You, The Reader
 - Knows what a [template engine](https://en.wikipedia.org/wiki/Template_processor) is
 - Familiar with [Rust](https://www.rust-lang.org/)
-  - If you aren't I would recommend reading [the book](https://doc.rust-lang.org/book/)
+  - If you aren't I would recommend reading [the rust book](https://doc.rust-lang.org/book/)

 ## Quick Sample

-Here is a quick sample of some Stilts template and construction.
+---

 ### template.html
 ```stilts